Wahab grateful over divine help

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Pakistan had lost skipper Sarfraz Ahmad and Shadab Khan to two needless run-out dismissals and were dangerously close to an upset defeat against Afghanistan that would have almost ended their title hopes.
+Pakistan had lost skipper Sarfaraz Ahmad and Shadab Khan to two needless run-out dismissals and were dangerously close to an upset defeat against Afghanistan that would have almost ended their title hopes.

+Though in a lot of pain, Wahab knew he had to finish off the job with Imad Wasim.

+“The dressing room went all quiet (after Shadab got out),” Wahab said after the game.

 “I was asked in the morning as to how much pain I could cope with.
 I told them that I can bowl but might not be able to give my best in batting and fielding.
 The captain asked me whether I was sure of giving my hundred percent with the ball.
 I assured him that I will.
 He told me that I’m playing.
 That gave me a lot of confidence,” said Wahab, who bowled eight impressive overs, picking up 2-29.